CBS, Moonves must pay $30.5 million for insider trading

 Moonves resigned from CBS on Sept.
 9, 2018.

-In a document outlining the findings of its investigation, the attorney general’s office detailed an alleged scheme by a Los Angeles police captain to try to cover up the allegations against Moonves.
+In a document outlining the findings of its investigation, the attorney general’s office detailed an alleged scheme by an unnamed Los Angeles police captain to try to cover up the allegations against Moonves.

-The police captain, who was not named in the report, tipped off CBS that a woman had lodged a complaint against Moonves in the Los Angeles Police Department’s Hollywood division.
+The Los Angeles Police Department later identified the captain as Cory Palka, who retired last year in the rank of commander after 34 years in the department.
+He had served as the commanding officer of the Hollywood Division for more than three years.
+He did not respond to multiple requests for comment Thursday.

+Palka’s LinkedIn profile says he was “Incident Commander to the Academy Awards & numerous high profile events related to the entertainment industry.”
+Photos of Palka show the then-captain hobnobbing with stars at Hollywood Walk of Fame ceremonies and on red carpets.
+He was honored in 2019 as one of the Hollywood Chamber Community Foundation’s “Heroes of Hollywood.”

+In November 2017, a woman told police that she had been sexually assaulted by Moonves in the 1980s, before he was employed by CBS in 1995, according to the attorney general’s report.
+She also said she was subjected to sexual misconduct and retaliation in the workplace.

-The captain then met personally with Moonves and another CBS executive and fed them confidential information about the investigation.
-The captain instructed the police officers investigating the complaint to “admonish” the woman not to go to the media with her allegations, according to the attorney general’s office.
+Several hours after she made her police report — which was marked “confidential” in three places — the captain tipped off CBS, it said, adding that the captain then met personally with Moonves and another CBS executive.
+The captain, it said, instructed the police officers investigating the complaint to “admonish” the woman not to go to the media with her allegations.
+He also put them in touch with the lead investigating officer.

 When the allegations ultimately became public anyway and Moonves resigned, the captain sent a note to a CBS contact saying, “We worked so hard to try to avoid this day.”

-He also wrote a note to Moonves saying, “I’m deeply sorry that this has happened.
+The document also said he wrote a separate note to Moonves saying, “I’m deeply sorry that this has happened.
 I will always stand with, by and pledge my allegiance to you.”

 The attorney general’s office said it uncovered text messages between the police captain, CBS executives and Moonves that showed efforts to prevent the complaint from becoming public.